qubit93/GACDCourseProject/README.md

 The run_analysis.R script has a function named analyze which has the parameter path
 * @path - The path of the current working directory i.e. "/home/.../my_project_folder/"

-Step 4: Open R and set the current working directory using setwd
+Step 4: Open R and set the current working directory using 'setwd'

-Step 5: Source the R script using source("run_analysis.R")
+Step 5: Source the R script using 'source("run_analysis.R")'

-Step 6: Type tData <- analyze("/home/.../my_project_folder/")
+Step 6: Type 'tData <- analyze("/home/.../my_project_folder/")''

 You will get the resulting tidy data as "tData"